-People are at the heart of any organisation, so the ability to manage and develop employees, ensure their welfare and understand changing employment legislation is essential to business survival.
-The course aims to produce well-rounded human resources practitioners with exemplary knowledge and relevant hands-on experience.
+People are at the heart of any organisation, so the ability to manage and develop employees, ensure their wellbeing and understand changing employment legislation is essential to business survival.

 CIPD Course recognition

-You will join CIPD as a student member and on passing all of the modules of the Master's degree (including the dissertation) and the CIPD components, your CIPD membership will be automatically updated to Associate Member.
+You join CIPD as a student member and when you have passed all course units (including the dissertation) and the CIPD components, your CIPD membership will be automatically updated to Associate Member.
 Once you have applied your knowledge in the workplace, you can apply for Chartered membership.

 If you are particularly interested in international human resource management and /or comparative industrial relations you might like to consider our MSc International Human Resource Management and Comparative Industrial Relations.